 - 3.4.1.
-Written formal action taken to address a resident/fellow's academic, professional, and/or behavioral deficiencies and any misconduct - 3.4.2.
-Typically, "corrective action" includes/may include probation which can result in disciplinary action such as suspension, non-promotion, non-renewal of residency/fellowship appointment agreement, dismissal, or termination pursuant to the due process guidelines outlined in this policy or in other appropriate MSM policies. - 3.4.3.
+Corrective action is defined as written formal action taken to address a resident's or fellow's academic, professional, and/or behavioral deficiencies and any misconduct. - 3.4.2.
+Typically, corrective action includes/may include probation which can result in disciplinary action such as suspension, non-promotion, non-renewal of residency/fellowship appointment agreement, dismissal, or termination pursuant to the due process guidelines outlined in this policy or in other appropriate MSM policies. - 3.4.3.
 Corrective action does not include a written or verbal notice of academic deficiency. - 3.5.
-Disciplinary Action-suspension, non-promotion, non-renewal of residency/fellowship appointment agreement - 3.6.
 Dismissal-the immediate and permanent removal of the resident from the educational program for failing to maintain academic and/or other professional standards required to progress in or complete the program.
 This includes conduct described in section 4.2 of this policy.

-3.7.
+3.6.
 Due Process

-- 3.7.1.
-For matters involving academic deficiency(ies) in resident/fellow performance, due process involves: - 3.7.1.1.
-Providing notice to the resident of the deficient performance issue(s); - 3.7.1.2.
-Offering the resident/fellow a reasonable opportunity to cure the academic deficiency; and - 3.7.1.3.
-Engaging in a reasonable decision-making process to determine the appropriate course of action to take regarding whether to impose corrective action. - 3.8.
+- 3.6.1.
+For matters involving academic deficiency(ies) in resident/fellow performance, due process involves: - 3.6.1.1.
+Providing notice to the resident of the deficient performance issue(s); - 3.6.1.2.
+Offering the resident/fellow a reasonable opportunity to cure the academic deficiency; and - 3.6.1.3.
+Engaging in a reasonable decision-making process to determine the appropriate course of action to take regarding whether to impose corrective action. - 3.7.
+Due Process Disciplinary Actions include suspension, non-renewal, non-promotion, or dismissal. - 3.8.
 GME-Graduate Medical Education - 3.9.
 GME Office-Graduate Medical Education Office of Morehouse School of Medicine - 3.10.
 Mail-to place a notice or other document in the United States mail or other courier or delivery service - 3.10.1.
 Notices mailed via first class mail, postage prepaid, unless returned to sender by the United States Postal Service or other courier or delivery service, are presumed to have been received three (3) days after mailing. - 3.10.2.
 Unless otherwise indicated, it is not necessary in order to comply with the notice requirements in this policy to hand-deliver the notice or use certified or registered mail.
 However, such methods of delivery, when documented, will verify actual notice.
 It is the resident's responsibility to ensure that his or her program and the GME office possess the resident/fellow's most current mailing address.

 3.10.3.
-E-mail Notification-Morehouse School of Medicine e-mail addresses (@msm.edu) are the official e-mail communication for all employees including residents/fellows.
-E-mailing information to the resident's official MSM e-mail address is sufficient to meet MSM's notification and mail obligations except where otherwise indicated.
-Residents/fellows are responsible for ensuring that they check and are receiving e-mail communication.
+Email Notification-Morehouse School of Medicine email addresses (@msm.edu) are the official email communication for all employees including residents/fellows.
+Emailing information to the resident's official MSM email address is sufficient to meet MSM's notification and mail obligations except where otherwise indicated.
+Residents/fellows are responsible for ensuring that they check and are receiving email communication.